ekzhang/char-rnn-keras/README.md

 $ python sample.py 100
 ```

 Training loss/accuracy is stored in `logs/training_log.csv`.
-Model results, including a graphical dump of the model and intermediate model weights, are stored in the `model` directory.
-This same directory is used by `sample.py` for loading the model after training.
+Model results, including intermediate model weights during training, are stored in the `model` directory.
+These are also used by `sample.py` for sampling.